 INTRODUCTION OF ANOREXIA NERVOSA

-- Self-starvation that is a hallmark of anorexia nervosa is caused by the psychiatric disorder.
-The cause of anorexia- a medical term of appetite loss is unknown.
+- Self-starvation is one of the main symptoms of anorexia-nervosa, a serious psychiatric disorder.
+The cause of anorexia- a medical term for appetite loss is unknown.

-- The disease often begins in adolescence, a time of tremendous hormonal and psychological change.
+- The disease often begins in the late teens, a time of tremendous hormonal and psychological change.
 Convinced that she is too fat, regardless of how much she weighs, a girl begins obsessive dieting.

-- Some girls adopt a very restricted diet.
-Others become overly preoccupied with food, often planning and preparing elaborate meals that they then refuse to eat.
+- Some girls adopt a very selective diet.
+Others become overly occupied with food, often planning and preparing elaborate meals that they then refuse to eat.

 - Anorexia often requires intensive long-term treatment.
 A doctor to treat starvation-induced medical problems, a psychiatrist, and a dietitian.
 Family members can also benefit from counselling.

-- The biggest hurdle is to help the anorexic overcome her abnormal fear of food and distorted self-image of being fat.
-Counselling is directed to uncovering the source of these fears.
+- The biggest hurdle is to help anorexia patients overcome their abnormal fear of food and distorted self-image of being fat.
+However, counselling is directed toward uncovering the source of these fears.

-- At first, the patient is offered small portions of nutritious and easily digestible foods, perhaps eggs, custards, soups, and milkshakes.
+- At first, the patient is served small portions of healthy food.
+Then, they are fed easily digestible foods, perhaps eggs, custards, soups, and milkshakes.

-- Portion sizes and the variety of foods are increased gradually to achieve a steady weight gain.
+- Portion sizes and the variety of foods are increased to achieve a steady weight gain.

 MONITOR FOOD INTAKE CLOSELY

-- Anorexics are skilled at deceiving others about their eating.
+- To note, anorexia patients are skilled at deceiving others about their eating.
 Relapses are common and close monitoring may be necessary to ensure that the anorexic is really eating.

 - Avoid making food a constant source of attention and conflict; group therapy can be more helpful than parental nagging.